Azure/template-specs/built-ins/authoring-built-ins.md

 > ⚠️ Built-in Template Specs are a feature in development and are currently not available for public use.
-This document describes the initial process required for built-in template spec authoring, but will remain incomplete (contains some placeholds) until the feature has shipped.
+This document describes the initial process required for built-in template spec authoring, but will remain incomplete (contains some placeholders) until the feature has shipped.

  **IMPORTANT:** Authoring and contribution of Built-in Template Specs is restricted to **authorized collaborators only** such as internal Microsoft teams and partners.
 PRs from unauthorized individuals will be rejected with no exceptions.